 Current State

 Currently, the MediaWires program consists of four weekly blogs, RSS headline feeds that are trackable via Delicious and customizable headline widgets that can be embedded on any CMS or social networking site.
-The most popular element of this program by far are the blogs, which are reposted by a wide variety of partner organizations and Media Consortium members.
+The most popular element of this program by far are the blogs, which are reposted by a wide variety of partner organizations and Media Consortium members, including TckTckTck, Feet in 2 Worlds, Vote Again 2010 and more.

 While day-to-day implementation of this program is strong, and there is a clear benefit for TMC members with its existing operations, audience needs and technology are quickly changing.
-We are also struggling to accurately track.
+We are also struggling to accurately track the reach of the program via pageviews, uniques and clicks to content within the blogs.
 In order for this program to continue to have an impact and build upon The Media Consortium’s strategic principles, it must adapt to the changing landscape and the needs of our members.

 Building a New MediaWires Strategy

-The MediaWires exist to promote our members’ content and expand their reach in new communities by using new technology and partnerships as key leverage points.Astrategy can remain true to these components, but work creatively to redefine partnerships and develop new outreach strategies to engage other institutions in this process.
+The MediaWires exist to promote our members’ content and expand their reach in new communities by using new technology and partnerships as key leverage points.
+It has been successful as a buzz-builder and is an easy way for members to engage in simple content-sharing and aggregation while building a larger understanding of the work other TMC members produce.

+Having an entry-level program that primes people for collaboration is smart, but it’s time to take things to the next level.
+I propose the following goals for the future development of the MediaWires project:

+This program also has several benefits that should be considered as part of its future strategy.
+1.)
+It increases quality of public conversations around political wedge issues via unique distribution model.
+2.)
+It also is a great level one entry point for organizations that are new to collaborative media efforts, and there is a key strategic value in having programming that new members can easily take on.
+These two components are not necessarily a part of the original programming strategy, but have come to represent two concrete benefits as the program has grown.

+An enhanced strategy can remain true to these components, but work creatively to redefine partnerships and develop new outreach strategies to engage other institutions in this process.

 NEED TO IDENTIFY OUR FOUR DIFFERENT AUDIENCES AND INSERT SOME INFO RE: STATS AND PERFOMANCE.

-Any emerging strategy for the MediaWires program must be geared towards audience expansion, cross-pollination and There are several options for expansion, but realistically, we can probably only pursue two.
+Any emerging strategy for the MediaWires program must be geared towards audience expansion, cross-pollination of said audience and engaging communities.

+REITERATE WHAT YOU SEE THE MAJOR GOALS OF MEDIAWIRES 3.0 STRATEGY ARE.

+There are several options for expansion, but realistically, we can probably only pursue two.
 Whichever items we choose, the core goals of the program are still relevant.
-These potential growth areas fall under three categories:Media PlacementIncorporating New Tools/Tech
+These potential growth areas fall under three categories: [organize these under what you suggest are attainable and priority next steps.]

+1 ) Media Placement

+2) Incorporating New Tools/Tech

-Building out new issue verticals
+3) Building out new issue verticals